Why ad-blockers are fighting the wrong war

 Based on the data from the studies mentioned above, people don’t use ad-blockers to stop Fathom from collecting anonymous pageview data.
 In fact, most of our customers, who all care about privacy, use ad-blockers (we do too when surfing the web).
 This is why we’ve invented our custom domain solution to bypass ad-blockers because our software cares as much about privacy as the folks who create ad-blockers (and maintain their “block lists”).

-If you use Google Analytics, you lose 43% of visitor data because ad-blockers block Google Analytics—and rightfully so.
+If you use Google Analytics, you lose 43% of visitor data because ad-blockers block Google Analytics—and rightfully so (and, as I mentioned above, Google Analytics is technically illegal).
 But the main trade-off here (there are many trade-offs in using “free” software like GA) is that you only get data for about half your visitors.
 Meaning, you only know what half of them are reading, where half of them are coming from, and what half of them are buying, signing up for or clicking on.
 With Fathom and our custom domain solution, you get the whole enchilada of data about 100% of the visitors to your website, all without compromising their privacy (or breaking any privacy laws).